HMS Valiant (1914): Modifications

-Between 1929 and 1930 anti-torpedo bulges were added, increasing beam to 31.70 m.
-The two funnels were trunked into one and a single octuple 2-pounder mountings was added.
+Between 1929 and 1930, anti-torpedo bulges were added, which increased Valiant's beam to 31.70 m.
+The two funnels were trunked into one and a single octuple 2-pounder mounting was added.
 Two of the torpedo tubes were removed, and the aircraft platforms were replaced by a single catapult.
 These modifications brought the maximum displacement up to 35,970 tons.
-In 1936 a second octuple 2 pdr mounting was added.
+In 1936, a second octuple 2-pounder mounting was added.

-Between March 1937 and November 1939 she underwent a complete rebuild at Devonport.
-The machinery was changed to eight Admiralty 3 drum boilers with four Parsons steam turbines producing a total of 80000 shp.
+Between March 1937 and November 1939, HMS Valiant underwent a complete rebuild at Devonport.
+The machinery was changed to eight Admiralty 3-drum boilers with four Parsons steam turbines producing a total of 80000 shp.
 Fuel load was 3,393 tons oil, and maximum speed was reduced to 23.5 kn despite the increase in power, due to the increase in displacement and draught.
 Deck armour was increased to 5 in over the magazines, 2.55 in over the machinery while the new 4.5 in guns had between 1 in and 2 in of armour.
-The secondary armament was changed to 20 × 4.5 in Mk I dual purpose guns in 10 twin mountings and the close range anti-aircraft armament consisted of four octuple 2 pdr "pom pom" mountings.
+The secondary armament was changed to 20 × 4.5 in Mk I dual purpose guns in 10 twin mountings and the close-range anti-aircraft armament consisted of four octuple 2-pounder "pom pom" mountings.
 The ship's fire control was modernised to include the HACS MkIV AA fire control system and the Admiralty Fire Control Table Mk VII for surface fire control of the main armament.
 These modifications increased draught to 10 m and maximum displacement to 36,513 tons.